ward/run/_posts/2023-03-11-some-racing-some-training.md

 - 94k.
 Squished into six days because of travelling, fine for a down week.
   [Week ending on 29 Jan]

+## Summary

+Because it got a bit long and all over the place, the main takeaways.

+- Left hip niggle came back a few times
+- Vice-Provincial Champion in the 4×1500
+- 16:29 5000 metre PB
+- 4:25 1500 metre PB (and also the first times running it)

 ## Future

 The weeks following that, I started introducing workouts again.
 Those will get